Getting Started

 Setting Success probability to 0.7 with the complementary Failure probability auto-calculated as 0.3 on the sibling event edge.

-Then, set the probability of Success.
-Say, it is 0.7.
-Notice that the other event's probability is calculated as 0.3.
+Set the probability of Success to 0.7.
+The Failure probability is then calculated as 0.3.

 Copying and Pasting

-Now, begins the fun part.
-Select the chance node and use the mouse right-click to bring its context menu.
-See that there is an option to Copy.
-Select that option.
-You could use the keyboard shortcut CTRL+C as well.
+Now comes the useful part.
+Select the chance node and right-click to open its context menu.
+Choose Copy.
+You can also use the keyboard shortcut Ctrl+C.

 Right-click context menu on a Chance node with the Copy option highlighted, equivalent to keyboard shortcut Ctrl plus C.

-Now, select the "Treatment B" node, and right-click to bring it's a context menu.
-This time, you will find the option "Paste".
-You could use the keyboard shortcut CTRL+V as well.
-After pasting this chance node, you will get a tree like this.
+Select the "Treatment B" node and right-click to open its context menu.
+This time, choose Paste.
+You can also use Ctrl+V. After pasting the chance node, the tree will look like this.

 Tree after the copied Success and Failure chance subtree has been pasted onto the Treatment B action node.